birc-ctib/hmm/README.md

      hid[i] = (hid[i-1] + 1) % 3
 ```

-I don't really care how you do it, but I want it done.
-Write me a function that extracts the hidden states from a seven-state model.
+Write a function that extracts the hidden states from a seven-state model.

 ```python